Leonardo-and/Whatsapp-Bot/README.md

 Make sure to replace the values with your own information.

+Don't forget that you need to have `ffmpeg` installed on your machine through Chocolatey (Windows) or Linux.
+If necessary, you can change the path to the ffmpeg executable in `index.ts`

 ## Running the Bot

 After configuration, you can start the bot by running the following command: